Magnetic field draping around clumpy high-velocity clouds in galactic halo: Comparison of clouds evolved in various environments

 \subsection{Density power spectrum (MC vs MC-p2.7 vs MC-p3.5)}

 The slope of the density spatial power spectrum ($\gamma$) describes the relative strength of density fluctuations in different spatial scales.
+In this section, we discuss the effect of varying $\gamma$ on the evolution of clouds by comparing the fiducial MC model ($\gamma = 3$) to the MC-p2.7 ($\gamma = 2.7$) model and the MC-p3.5 ($\gamma = 3.5$) model.
+See the left panel of Fig. \ref{fig:init_hist} for the exact form of the initial power spectra of the models.
+While we vary the spectral slope, the amplitude of the spectra remains fixed.

-The density and magnetic field distributions of the models at $t = 28\,\rm Myr$ are in panel (a), (g), (h)-1,2 of Fig. \ref{fig:all_model}.
-Regardless of the power spectrum slope, all the models develop the three leading head structures.
-However, the extent to which the heads are exposed from the main cloud body varies: in the MC-p3.5 model all the heads are still tightly attached to the trailing main cloud while in the MC-p2.7 model they are well separated from each other.
-Also, another clear difference we find with the change of the power spectrum slope is the amount of dense filamentary structures we see in the wake behind the cloud.
+The density and magnetic field distributions of the models at $t = 28\,\rm Myr$ are in panel (a)-1, 2, (g)-1, 2, (h)-1, 2 of Fig. \ref{fig:all_model}.
+Regardless of the initial power spectrum slope, all the models develop the three leading head-like structures.
+However, the extent to which the heads are exposed from the main cloud body varies: in the MC-p3.5 model all the heads are still tightly attached to the trailing main cloud while in the MC-p2.7 model, they are well separated from each other.
+Another clear difference we find with the change of the power spectrum slope is the amount of dense filamentary structures we see in the wake behind the cloud.
+The MC-p2.7 model has more prominent filaments and dense clumps compared to the MC and the MC-p3.5 models, which indicates efficient mixing of the cloud material and the halo gas and, as a result, more condensation via radiative cooling.
+Note that all parameters other than the power spectrum slope are fixed, including the metallicity and the radiative cooling efficiency.